 There are many benefits to creating a memory box for a person with dementia.
 They help with bringing back memories and are great for helping with communication.

-Try to encourage the person to talk about the objects in the box.
-What memories does the person have, try to ask questions about their connection with the item and allow them time to think and talk about what connects them to the time or event.
+Memory boxes can be used to help you encourage the person to talk about the objects in the box.
+What memories does the person have about the items.
+Use the items to ask questions about their connection with the item and allow them time to think and talk about what connects them to the time or event.

 In most cases a person suffering from a memory loss disease will lose their short-term memory but retain their long-term memories.
 This is why using a memory box can help bring back happy memories and events from their past.